Skip to content

 • There is an unexpected incident at school that you need to deal with.

 You cannot take dependants leave to deal with a situation that you could have predicted or was planned.
 You can usually only take time off to deal with the immediate event and to make alternative arrangements.
 Dependants leave will not cover your providing long term care yourself.
-For anything like this you would need to take parental leave (see the open-out box below), annual leave or any other available leave.
+For anything like this you would need to take carer’s leave Tab 4 above), parental leave (see Tab 8 below), annual leave or any other available leave.

 There is no set time limit on the amount of time you can take.
 Normally this will only be a day or two – but it must be reasonable in all the circumstances.
 For example, if you have a partner or other family members who could help instead of you.
 If you think you need more time or are not clear what your rights are you can get specialist advice: